dcnieho/Titta/TittaMex/README.md

 Please note that the code for the Python wrapper is currently not actively maintained and will not build as is now.
 However, assuming its updated, the following steps will build the code:
 1. Make sure the PsychoPy version you want to work with is installed.
 2. Make sure the `PYTHON_ROOT` environment variable is set to the location of your PsychoPy installation.
-3. Install PyBind11: in the root folder of your PsychoPy installation, execute `python -m pip install pybind11`
+3. Install PyBind11: in the root folder of your PsychoPy installation, execute `python -m pip install pybind11`.
+Alternatively, install pybind11 through a package manager like vcpkg.
 4. As per [here](https://docs.microsoft.com/en-us/visualstudio/python/working-with-c-cpp-python-in-visual-studio?view=vs-2019#prerequisites), make sure you have the Python Development workload for visual studio installed.
 Note however that you can unselect the Python 3 installation, the web tools and the miniconda installation that it by default installs, as we will be using the PsychoPy installation's Python environment.
 Check the "Python native development tools" option.

 ### Set up the Python environment for Visual Studio Python integration